 - Online purchases become a random grab bag of categories

-Inconsistent categorization makes your budget data useless for trend analysis.
-How can you track "restaurant spending" if half your meals are categorized as "miscellaneous"?
+Inconsistent categorization makes your budget data nearly useless for trend analysis.
+How can you track "restaurant spending" if half your meals are categorized as "miscellaneous" while others are "food & dining" or "entertainment"?

 The Decision Fatigue Factor